smiakchilo/aem-crash-course/lessons/2.11/part2.md

 ## OSGi services

 The OSGi standard describes some entities.
-The most basic is **OSGi Component**.
-An OSGi component is a part of the project that:
+The most basic one is **OSGi Component**.
+An OSGi component is such a programming entity that:

 - Can be started and stopped;
-- Can publish or unpublish itself (effectively allowing or disallowing sibling components to interact with itself);
+- Can publish or unpublish itself (effectively allowing or disallowing sibling components to cooperate);
 - Can engage sibling components in interaction.

 Sounds vague, isn't it?
 Moreover, we can easily get confused by the very "component" term.
 Barely have we learned in-page AEM Components, and here we go with some other sorts of components!..

 Indeed, these ones are completely different creatures.

 That is why among AEM developers, OSGi components are rarely named this way.
 We use the word **Service** instead.
-However not as standardized, this term will go.
+However not as standardized, the term would go.

 ## Understanding Service.
 Service life cycle

-In AEM, a Service is a reusable instantiated Java class that comprises some particular functionality.
+In AEM, a Service is a reusable instantiated Java class that comprises particular functionality.

 * Service is not just a utility class.
-We have instances of Services, and they usually have non-static methods.
+We have instances of _Services_, and they usually have non-static methods.
 Accordingly, they possess states (have local fields).
-* A service is reusable.
+* _Service_ is reusable.
 That means, we do not create a new instance every time we require the functionality of a service.
 Most of the time, a service is a complete singleton.
 In some other cases, services have several instances.
-But - again - these instances are highly reused: there are far less instances than the number of cases of their usage.
+But - again - they are highly reused: there are far less instances than the number of cases of their usage.
-* Service is automatically instantiated when appropriate.
+* _Service_ is instantiated when appropriate.
 You don't need to call a constructor - the framework does it for you.
 What is even more important, it picks a proper moment for that.
-* A service registers itself in the _Service Registry_ and is accessible via its interface.
+* _Service_ registers itself in the _Service Registry_ and is accessible via its interface.
 * Services refer to each other via respective interfaces.
-If you know a bit about _Spring_, it will be enough to say that services are _autowired_ (however this operation is named differently here).
+If you know a bit about _Spring_, it will be enough to say that services are _autowired_ (however, this operation is named differently here).

 ```mermaid
 flowchart TD